Loading…

 For inbound DMCs and bespoke travel agents, FIT itinerary construction is labour-intensive.
 AI can produce draft itineraries from a client brief, against the operator's product library.
 The travel designer personalises and quotes.

 Channel manager reconciliation, supplier invoice processing, commission tracking, and BAS prep are admin-heavy.
 AI document tools and structured drafting save real time, particularly in shoulder seasons when there is finally time to clean things up.
+It's the same document automation that transport and trucking operators apply to consignment and compliance paperwork.

 For an Australian small-to-mid tourism operator, three pilot shapes work consistently.